nickmvincent/cmpt419_spring2025/slides_src/week04.md

   - Not really computing focused at all!
 - value sensitive design: 1908s, UW, Batya Friedman and Peter Kahn
   - More grounded in computing and HCI
+  - Batya Friedman also cited in FairML Intro: Friedman, Batya, and Helen Nissenbaum.
+“Bias in Computer Systems.”
+ACM Transactions on Information Systems (TOIS) 14, no. 3 (1996): 330–47.
 - participatory design / cooperative design: 1970s, Scandinavia
   - Big influence on some branches of computing work